Additional Installation Information

 In the Select compatibility area, from the Compatible with drop-down list, choose an ESXi version that is compatible with your Cisco ISE version and click Next.

-For information the ESXi versions that are compatible with your Cisco ISE release, see "Supported Virtual Environments" in the Release Notes for Cisco Identity Services Engine for your release.
+For information about the ESXi versions compatible with your Cisco ISE release, see "Supported Virtual Environments" in the Release Notes for Cisco Identity Services Engine for your release.

 Step 8

-In the Select a guest OS area, carry out the following steps and then click Next:
+In the Select a guest OS area, complete these steps and then click Next:

 1. From the Guest OS Family drop-down list, choose Linux.